 Fetal alcohol syndrome - abnormal development of the fetus and infant caused by maternal alcohol consumption during pregnancy.
-Features of the syndrome include retarded growth, small head circumference, a flat nasal bridge, a small midface, shortened eyelids, and mental retardation.
+Features of the syndrome include retarded growth, small head circumference, a flat nasal bridge, a small midface, shortened eyelids, and an intellectual or developmental disability.